astropy/astropy-APEs/README.rst

 down, the committee discusses the APE and makes a final decision on acceptance or rejection.
 One of the committee members should then:

-1. Fill in the "Decision rationale" section of the APE with a description of why the APE was accepted or rejected, including a summary of the community's discussion as relevant.
-2. Update the "date-last-revised" to the day of merging and "status" to "Accepted" or "Rejected".
-3. If necessary, rename the APE file to be ``APE##.rst``, where ## is the next free number on the list of APEs.
 #.
+Fill in the "Decision rationale" section of the APE with a description of why
+   the APE was accepted or rejected, including a summary of the community's discussion as relevant.
+#.
+Update the "date-last-revised" to the day of merging and "status" to
+   "Accepted" or "Rejected".
+#.
+If necessary, rename the APE file to be ``APE##.rst``, where ## is the next
+   free number on the list of APEs.
+#.
 Leave a brief comment in the PR indicating the result.
 #.
 Merge the PR with the above changes.
 #.
-If the APE was accepted then continue with the remaining steps, otherwise stop now.
+If the APE was accepted then continue with the remaining steps, otherwise
+   stop now.
 #.
 Upload the APE to Zenodo to give it a DOI.
+Log into the astropy team Zenodo
-Go to https://zenodo.org/deposit/new, upload
-   the .rst file, and set the fields to the following:
+   account (*not your personal account*), go to https://zenodo.org/deposit/new, upload the .rst file, and set the fields to the following:

    ============================= ======================================================
    Zenodo field                  Set to